The Curse Tablets

 - The Hypocaust of the Heated Room in the Roman Baths was a system of central heating in the baths that produces and circulates hot air below the floor of a room.
 This hypocaust pilae shows how their heating system would have worked.
 These pillars of tiles supported the floor of this room, and the room was heated with hot air drawn from fire and circulated around these tile posts.

 - The Sacred Spring Overflow

 - The Sacred Spring Overflow is where surplus mineral-rich water from the hot spring pours into the original Roman drain and flows on to the River Avon.
 The Roman plumbing and drainage system is still in place and demonstrates the ingenuity of the Roman engineers.
 Lead pipes were used to carry hot spa water around the site using gravity flow.
-The thermal waters contain sodium, calcium, chloride and sulphate ions in high concentrations and the mineral deposits can be seen in the colourisation of the stones at this overflow point.
+The thermal waters contain sodium, calcium, chloride, and sulfate ions in high concentrations, and the mineral deposits can be seen in the colorization of the stones at this overflow point.

 - The Curse Tablets

 - Many objects were thrown into the Sacred Spring as offerings to the goddess, including “Curse Tablets.”
 The Curse Tablets held messages inscribed on sheets of lead or pewter, which were then rolled up and thrown into the Spring, where the spirit of the goddess dwelt.
 The Roman Baths have a collection of Roman curse tablets, which include Britain’s earliest prayers.

 - This Gravestone shows a cavalryman riding down an enemy.
 This was a traditional theme with gravestones of cavalrymen in the 1st century AD.
 The first Romans to come to Bath were soldiers of the empire, and there are many Roman inscribed tombstones and altars discovered around the Roman Baths.

 - The British Museum

 - The National Gallery, London